Pat Buchanan: VDARE

-Since 2006, Buchanan has been a frequent contributor to VDARE, a far right website and blog founded by anti-immigration activist and paleo-conservative Peter Brimelow.
+From 2006 until his retirement in 2023, Buchanan had been a frequent contributor to VDARE, a far-right website and blog founded by anti-immigration activist and paleo-conservative Peter Brimelow.
 VDARE is considered a white nationalist news source by the Southern Poverty Law Center.

-Accusations of antisemitism and Holocaust denial
+Controversies

+Antisemitism

 In December 1991, a 40,000-word article by William F. Buckley Jr. was published in the National Review discussing antisemitism among conservative commentators focused largely on Buchanan; the article and many responses to it were collected in the book In Search of Anti-Semitism (1992).
 He wrote: "I find it impossible to defend Pat Buchanan against the charge that what he did and said during the period under examination amounted to anti-Semitism", but concluded: "If you ask, do I think Pat Buchanan is an anti-Semite, my answer is he is not one.
-But I think he's said some anti-Semitic things".
+But I think he's said some anti-Semitic things."